-Hypnotes March 2019.2 — read all the conference details
+Hypnotes March 2021.3 — Read all about the upcoming April online conference

 Once Upon a Time in a state of confused Yankees seeking retirement, there was an organization of hypnotists.
 It was the oldest continuously operating hypnosis organization in Florida and had been originally incorporated by its founders as a for-profit corporation.
 They named it “The Florida Association for Professional Hypnosis,” FAPH.
 Each of the principle stockholders literally owned a piece of the organization through their stock and hoped to receive dividends as the organization grew based both on dues and sales of products like training materials.
 This they accomplished through the eighties as they held conferences in different locations around the state.
 But as members aged and became less active, attendance lagged and little profit was made.